Chris BellottoHead Coach

 Office Phone: 863-680-4249

-Bellotto’s 1,110-362 record in fast-pitch competition and .754 winning percentage put her among the all-time leaders in every coaching category in the NCAA record book.
-She’s one of only 20 coaches in any division who have won over 1,000 career games, and with the retirement of the all-time leader, Margie Wright at the end of 2012, she’s one of only 11 who are still active.
-She begins 2013 ranked 12th on the all-divisions fast-pitch coaching list, and third in Division II list.
-Her career fast-pitch winning percentage of .754 ranks seventh in Division II, and the top-20 among all NCAA divisions.
+Entering the 2014 season, Bellotto owns a career record of 1,207-428, which includes an 80-34 mark in three slow-pitch seasons from 1982-84.
+Since then, Bellotto and the Moccasins have gone 1,127-394 in fast-pitch competition, a win total that puts her among the all-time leaders in every coaching category in the NCAA record book.
+She’s one of only 22 coaches in any division with 1,000 or more wins, and one of 11 who are still active.
+She begins 2014 in 13th place on the all-divisions fast-pitch coaching list, and fourth on the Division II list.
+Her .741 career winning percentage ranks ninth in D- II, and is also among the best across the entire NCAA.

-During her 31-year tenure at Florida Southern, the Moccasins have had just one losing season, while winning 30 or more games 24 times.
+During her 32-year tenure at Florida Southern, the Moccasins have had just two losing seasons, while winning 30 or more games 24 times.
 They also have 17 seasons with 40 or more wins, three seasons with at least 50, and have averaged better than 40 wins per year since 1987.
 They set a school record with 55 wins in both 2004 and 2006.

 With Bellotto guiding the team since its inception, Florida Southern has won more conference titles than any other Division II program, and in 2012, the Moccasins made their 20th trip to the NCAA Tournament.
 All of those postseason bids have come since 1987, and the Mocs have won more postseason games and regional titles than all but one other current Division II school.
 During her time at Florida Southern, Bellotto and the Moccasins have made three appearances in the national championship game (most recently in 2004) and are one of only two schools at any level to play in a national title game in each of the first three decades the NCAA has held a softball championship.

-Florida Southern’s 20 NCAA tournament appearances under Bellotto are topped by only three other Division II programs (Bloomsburg with 30, Nebraska-Omaha with 24, and California (PA) with 21); and with over 100 NCAA postseason games to her credit, Bellotto has also led the Mocs to 64 playoff wins, a number surpassed by only former Bloomsburg coach Jan Hutchinson with 84.
+Florida Southern’s 20 NCAA tournament appearances under Bellotto rank fifth on the list of Division II softball programs, and with over 100 NCAA postseason games to her credit, Bellotto has also led the Mocs to 64 playoff wins, a number surpassed by only former Bloomsburg coach Jan Hutchinson with 84.
 In their 20 trips to the NCAA playoffs, the Mocs have advanced at least as far as the region final 15 times, and only once have they been eliminated in two games.

-Last year’s team was among the many that advanced deep into the postseason, as Florida Southern swept through the South Region II Tournament and earned its first trip to the Super Regionals since the NCAA adopted that format in 2009.
-The Mocs were seeded #6 in the South Region but opened the postseason with a 1-0 win over 13th-ranked and 3rd-seeded Barry, and followed that with two wins over West Alabama.
+Florida Southern’s most recent trip to the NCAA postseason came in 2012, when Bellotto led the Moccasins through a late-season run that saw them jump three teams in the regional rankings over the last two weeks of the regular season and take two-of-three from 14th-ranked Rollins to earn the #6 seed in the South Region Tournament.
+Once there, the Mocs opened the tournament with a 1-0 win over 13th-ranked and 3rd-seeded Barry before posting two wins over West Alabama to earn their first trip to the Super Regionals since the NCAA adopted that format in 2009.
 That sent the Mocs to Valdosta where they squared off against top-ranked Valdosta State for the South Region title.
 Although Florida Southern's season ended there, even in defeat the Mocs showed they were still one of the best teams in the country as they pushed the eventual national champions to the limit before falling 2-1 in 16 innings and 2-0.

 Bellotto’s coaching career began in 1979, when Florida Southern began softball as a club sport.
 That year, while still a student at the college, she led the Mocs to fifth place in the state tournament.
 In 1980, as a college senior, Bellotto’s team went 15-10, and her 1981 squad was 22-9 while competing with no scholarships against schools that offered as many as 15.